Growing Lion’s Mane Mushrooms at Home

 If you prefer an outdoor approach to cultivating lion’s mane mushrooms, growing them on logs is an excellent option.
 This method allows you to harness the natural environment and create a sustainable source of these delicious and nutritious fungi.

-1. Select Your Logs
+1. Select your logs

 Choose hardwood logs such as oak, beech, maple, or birch, as Lion’s Mane prefers these.
 Avoid using softwoods.